 Also knowing that the amount of spray will increase with increasing vessel draft, we must note that the vessel stability is affected by the icing formed as a result of it.
 This also reduces the freeboard obviously since more buoyant force has to be generated to counter the effect.

 The rise in CG raises the KG of the vessel and as we will see in the diagrams, this affects the dynamic stability of the vessel.
-It is therefore important to take certain allowances in design for this.
+It is therefore important to make certain allowances in design for this.

 Although there are regulations to decide the same, in general, any winter seasonal zone is considered an area of potential ice accretion.

 Now, let us consider two more things here.
-One is the symmetry of loading of ice, the other being the rate at which it occurs.
+One is the symmetry of the loading of ice, the other being the rate at which it occurs.
 Speaking of the latter first, we already mentioned that in all probability ice accretion invariably reduces the metacentric height and the GZ values.
-Certain guidelines exist to aid in calculation of the final centre of mass of this ice-ship system.
+Certain guidelines exist to aid in the calculation of the final centre of mass of this ice-ship system.

 Now the two common things coming out from both graphs besides the negative slop initially and lowering of GZ are:

 - There is something called Deck Edge Immersion which decreases, causing water to enter the deck at a smaller angle of heel than original